 Best and Worst States for Drivers: How Does Connecticut Rank?

-Connecticut ranks in the top 10 of states for fewest traffic fatalities per 100 million miles driven, with a rate 18 percent lower than the national average.
-However, drunk driving continues to be a serious threat on the state’s roads, says Kathryn Faraci of the Connecticut Office of Highway Safety: “In 2012 to 2014 we had a total of 31,469 DUI arrests in Connecticut.
-That equates to almost 30 DUI arrests per day.”
-The state introduced ignition interlocks, she says, to deal with the problem of impaired drivers: “You try to prevent them from hurting themselves or others on the roadway.”
+Connecticut ranks in the top 10 of states with fewest traffic fatalities per 100 million miles driven, with a rate 18 percent lower than the national average.
+However, drunk driving continues to be a serious threat on the state's roads, says Kathryn Faraci of the Connecticut Office of Highway Safety: "In 2012 to 2014 we had a total of 31,469 DUI arrests in Connecticut.
+That equates to almost 30 DUI arrests per day."
+The state introduced ignition interlocks, she says, to deal with the problem of impaired drivers: "You try to prevent them from hurting themselves or others on the roadway."